-- 1. Open the QMS configuration file in a text editor. - 2.
-Create a [DocumentTracking] configuration section. - 3.
+- 1. Open the QMS configuration file in a text editor. - QMS only writes log messages about rule activations when document tracking is configured to send events to the log.
 In the [DocumentTracking] section, set the Backend parameter to Log.
 For example: